magsoft2/Perfon.Net/README.md

 It could be tested on the Demo site: [http://perfon.1gb.ru/api/perfcountersui](http://perfon.1gb.ru/api/perfcountersui "http://perfon.1gb.ru/api/perfcountersui")

-Counter values have need verified with counters of JMeter and Windows PerfMon for both WebApi and MVC projects.
+Counter values have need verified with counters of JMeter and Windows PerfMon for both WebApi and MVC projects under JMeter stress tests.
-(TODO: add comparison images)

 --
+# How to use:

 ### Perfon.WebApi
 A wrapper for painless use Perfon with Web Api 2 projects.